 2.Â Have Insurance That Will CoverÂ Your Cost

 People often believe that their Car Insurance is tied to the driver.
 But in reality, it depends on both the insurer and the policy.
 You may haveÂ great Auto InsuranceÂ coverage,Â but it mightÂ only protectÂ your personal vehicle.
 In other words, not all policiesÂ will cover your rental car.Â You may not have rental car coverageÂ on your policy in the event your car is in the shop due to an accident.

 If you do have rental car coverage on your policy, then your life will be much simpler after an accident that puts your car in the shop.
 You will be able to walk in, provide your claim number, rent a car and drive off if you have the right type of coverage.
 Not sure if rental car coverage is included on your policy?
 Speak with an Insurance Specialist at (855) 919-4247 to confirm or add it today.

-If you’ll be using a specific rental agency a few times a year or more, ask about their preferred status program.
-Joining a loyalty program can often be worth the money; as a preferred member, you get speedier service, access to different programs, and your choice of cars.
-Different rental agencies have different programs, so look at your rental history and companies you prefer, and call them about what they can offer you for being a loyal customer.
+If you’ll be using a specific car rental agency a few times a year or more, ask about their preferred status program.
+Joining a loyalty program can often be worth the money.
+As a preferred member, you get speedier service, access to different programs and your choice of cars.
+Different rental agencies have different programs, so look at your rental history and companies you prefer.
+Then call them about what they can offer you for being a loyal customer.

-It seems simple, but believe it or not, this really is a problem for rental car outlets: Customers walking in the door without proof of insurance or insurance claim information … and sometimes without a driver’s license!
-So, take a moment before you head out to get your paperwork in order; the fewer calls a rental agent has to make, the less time will be spent hashing out the details.
+It seems simple, but this really is a common problem for rental car outlets.
+Customers walk in the door without proof of insurance or any insurance claim information, and sometimes even without a driver’s license!
+So, take a moment before you head out to get your paperwork in order.
+The fewer calls a car rental agent has to make, the less time will be spent hashing out the details.